YOUR RESEARCH, YOUR ARCHIVES

 Wynne S. Christensen “I Remember Hour” Collection

-In 1984, Congressman James Mackay, who served as President of the DeKalb Historical Society (1984-1986), developed the idea to create an oral history collection to document the history of DeKalb County, Georgia.
-His plan called for interviewing public officials, teachers, shopkeepers, and other longtime residents of DeKalb who had different experiences and memories to share.
-These interviews were usually an hour long and thus were known as the “I Remember Hour.”
-Wynne S. Christensen was a staff member of the DeKalb History Center in the 1980s and a resident of the Druid Hills area.
+Wynne S. Christensen was a staff member of the DeKalb Historical Society in the 1980s.
 Funds were donated in Christensen’s name for us to preserve this valuable collection.
-As a result, the Wynne S. Christensen “I Remember” Collection has now been digitized and contains over 130 interviews on DVD.
-Notes and transcriptions (if available) for these recordings are available in the reading room, and increasingly as PDF files from this page.
+As a result, the Wynne S. Christensen “I Remember Hour” Collection has now been digitized.
+There are over 130 interviews on DVD.
+Notes and transcriptions (if available) are available in the reading room.
+We are working on adding transcriptions here as well.
 Click on the file name in blue to read the transcript.

 Use Ctrl + F (for “find) on your keyboard to search for key words.
 For many of these interviews, notes were made at the time of recording.
 In cases where audio is of poor quality, we have not transcribed the interview.
 Interviews are available for viewing in the archives by appointment.

-2012.3.1 Judge Julius McCurdy, March 1982– County jail, early roads and farms, early businesses near the square and around the courthouse; First service station with gasoline; Political officials, judges, solicitors general, clerks ordinary, Lawyers, County commissioners like Nash, Matthews and Candler; Events like the singing festivals, County and law enforcement 1914 onwards, Education system, Emory, Agnes Scott, Oglethorpe, Columbia and Mercer, DeKalb County School system, DeKalb General Hospital, Transportation, the 5-cent car fare, Stone Mountain, Camp Gordon and DeKalb County Airport, Lawson General Hospital
+2012.3.1 Judge Julius McCurdy, March 1982– County jail, early roads and farms, early businesses near the square and around the courthouse; First service station with gasoline; Political officials, judges, solicitors general, clerks ordinary, lawyers, county commissioners like Nash, Matthews and Candler; Events like the singing festivals, county and law enforcement 1914 onwards, education system, Emory, Agnes Scott, Oglethorpe, Columbia and Mercer, DeKalb County School system, DeKalb General Hospital, Transportation, the 5-cent car fare, Stone Mountain, Camp Gordon and DeKalb County Airport, Lawson General Hospital

 2012.3.4 Judge Oscar Mitchell and Judge Bond Almand, September 1982- Schools and colleges of DeKalb, Stone Mountain and its memorial, how times have changed, from hitching posts, church bells and early funeral customs to camp meetings; Families of DeKalb like the Candlers; DeKalb News Era; Bobby Jones; Street car franchise cases; Stone Mountain Judicial Circuit; J.B.
 Bond and Rock Chapel.
 Ezekiel Lee and ties with John D. Rockefeller; Picayune train and Camp Gordon; Schley Howard, an attorney and trial lawyer and Joe Hurt; Jack Davison of Lithonia; Emory at Oxford and life there; Legal system in Georgia and some interesting cases; Lithonia to Decatur in a horse and buggy; Almand family genealogy; The jury system; Revocation of parole for M.L.
 King, Jr.; Mike Wallace interview Christmas 1981; Advice to young people and community service